Toddler tantrums are things of myth. All your 1, 2, and 3 year olds may have tantrums and meltdown from time to time, here’s how to respond.

 The goal is never to say no for no’s sake.
 But on occasion we must risk making our children angry because we know what’s best for them.

-2. It may mean they’re testing you
+2. It may mean toddlers are testing the boundaries

 Children will push the envelope and test your resolve.
 It isn’t that they just want to know what you’re made of, but they want to know if you mean what you say.
 They want to know if they can believe you and trust you.
 Why?